GoogleChrome/developer.chrome.com/site/en/docs/web-platform/launch-handler/index.md

 ---

 The Launch Handler API lets you control how your app is launched, for example, whether it uses an existing or a new window and whether the chosen window is navigated to the launch URL.
-This also enqueues a `LaunchParams` object in the launched page's `window.launchQueue`, similar to the File Handling API.
+As with the File Handing API, this also enqueues a `LaunchParams` object in the launched page's `window.launchQueue`.

 ## Current status